MicrosoftDocs/dynamics365smb-docs/business-central/across-how-use-financials-data-source-powerbi.md

 ## Creating accessible reports

 It's important to make your reports usable for as many people as possible.
-Try to design reports so that they don't require any special adaption to meet specific needs of different users.
+Try to design reports so that they don't require any special adaptation to meet specific needs of different users.
 Make sure the design lets users take advantage of standard assistive technologies, like screen readers.
 Power BI includes various accessibility features, tools, and guidelines to help you achieve this goal.
 For more information, [Design Power BI reports for accessibility](/power-bi/create-reports/desktop-accessibility-creating-reports) in the Power BI documentation.

 ## Creating reports to display data associated with a list